pintergreg/software-engineering/lectures/08_patterns.md

 source: [Laws of Software Engineering / Law of Demeter](https://lawsofsoftwareengineering.com/laws/law-of-demeter/) by Dr. Milan Milanović
 :::

-# parts of an architecture
+# layers of an architecture

 :::::::::::: {.columns}
 ::::::::: {.column width="60%"}